Tenerife airport disaster: Collision

 According to the cockpit voice recorder (CVR), the Pan Am captain said, "There he is!" when he spotted the KLM's landing lights through the fog just as his plane approached exit C4.
-When it became clear that the KLM aircraft was approaching at takeoff speed, Captain Grubbs exclaimed, "Goddamn, that son-of-a-bitch is coming!", while first officer Robert Bragg yelled, "Get off!
+When it became clear that the KLM aircraft was approaching at takeoff speed, Captain Grubbs exclaimed, "Goddamn, that son of a bitch is coming!", while first officer Robert Bragg yelled, "Get off!
 Get off!
 Get off!"
-Grubbs applied full power to the throttles and made a sharp left turn towards the grass in an attempt to avoid the impending collision.
+Grubbs applied full power to the throttles and made a sharp left turn toward the grass in an attempt to avoid the impending collision.

 By the time the KLM pilots saw the Pan Am aircraft, they had already exceeded their V_{1} speed and were moving too fast to stop.
 In desperation, the pilots prematurely rotated the aircraft nose upward and attempted to clear the Pan Am by lifting off, causing a 22 m tailstrike.
 The KLM 747 was within 100 m of the Pan Am and moving at approximately 140 knot when it left the ground.
-Its nose landing gear cleared the Pan Am, but its left-side engines, lower fuselage, and main landing gear struck the upper right side of the Pan Am's fuselage, ripping apart the middle of the Pan Am jet almost directly above the wing.
-The right-side engines crashed through the Pan Am's upper deck immediately aft of the cockpit, instantly killing all of the passengers seated there.
+The KLM 747's nose landing gear cleared the Pan Am, but its left-side engines, lower fuselage, and main landing gear struck the upper right side of the Pan Am's fuselage, ripping apart the middle of the Pan Am jet almost directly above the wing.
+The KLM 747's right-side engines crashed through the Pan Am's upper deck immediately aft of the cockpit, instantly killing all of the passengers seated there.

 The KLM plane remained briefly airborne, but the impact had sheared off the No. 1 engine (outer left), caused significant amounts of shredded materials to be ingested by the No. 2 engine (inner left), and damaged the wings.
 The plane immediately went into a stall, rolled sharply, and hit the ground approximately 150 m past the collision, sliding down the runway for a further 300 m.
-Upon impact with the runway, the full load of fuel, which had caused the earlier delay, ignited immediately into a fireball that could not be subdued for several hours.
+Upon impact with the runway, the full load of fuel ignited into a fireball that could not be subdued for several hours.
 One of the 61 survivors of the Pan Am flight said that sitting in the nose of the plane probably saved his life: "We all settled back, and the next thing an explosion took place and the whole port side, left side of the plane, was just torn wide open."

 Veldhuyzen van Zanten was KLM's chief of flight training and one of their most senior pilots.
 About two months before the accident, he had conducted the Boeing 747 qualification check on the first officer of Flight 4805.
 His photograph was used for publicity materials such as magazine advertisements, including the inflight magazine on board PH-BUF.
 KLM had suggested initially that Veldhuyzen van Zanten should help with the investigation, unaware that he was the captain who had been killed in the accident.